Haaretz/dfp/README.md

 [![Dependency Status](https://david-dm.org/kflash/boily.svg)](https://david-dm.org/kflash/boily)

 > A starter kit to get you up and running with a bunch of awesome new front-end technologies using Babel, Rollup, Webpack, Mocha, Sinon-chai, Isparta, and ESLint without any framework dependencies.

-# WARNING!!
-This boilerplate is not for use as it is now, because of Rollup issues!!
-And this repo will probably be removed shortly.
-Use Webpack or Browserify!

 ## Requirements